Discover the rich legacy of American culinary history through Adrian Miller’s award-winning books.

 The Story of the African Americans Who Have Fed Our First Families from the Washingtons to the Obamas

-The President’s Kitchen Cabinet is a collective biography of the African American men and women who have cooked for U.S. presidents.
-You’ll learn about how African Americans became instrumental to various aspects of presidential foodways.
-This book contains 20 recipes.
-Nominated for both a NAACP Image Award for Outstanding Literary Non-fiction and the Colorado Book Award for History.
+In The President’s Kitchen Cabinet, Adrian presents a collective biography of the African American chefs and staff who have played pivotal roles in presidential kitchens from the Washingtons to the Obamas.
+Readers gain insight into how these culinary professionals shaped White House food traditions and influenced American history.
+The book includes 20 recipes and was nominated for both a NAACP Image Award for Outstanding Literary Non-fiction and the Colorado Book Award for History.

 Black Smoke: